-Along with the rest of the country, I have watched, with absolute horror, the unfolding events at Penn State University over this past week.
-The alleged charges against Jerry Sandusky are horrendous.
+Along with the rest of the country, I watched the child sexual abuse scandal out of Penn State University in 2011 with horror.
 It is beyond imagination to believe that someone could prey on young children, to seek out at-risk and vulnerable children and then abuse them.
 It goes beyond our moral compass to believe that people, those who had the power to stop this, turned their back for the sake of football.

-I know that all of the charges are unproven.
-There has not been a trial, the accused have denied any wrong-doing and witnesses are standing by their stories.
-It will all be sorted out in the courts over the coming months (and possibly years.)
-But there is no doubt that every day, in homes and institutions around the country, people turn a blind eye to abuse, allowing children to be abused - emotionally, physically and sexually.
+There is no doubt that every day, in homes and institutions around the country, people turn a blind eye to abuse, allowing children to be abused - emotionally, physically and sexually.
 For the majority of us, this is unthinkable and we view looking the other way as just as wrong as committing the act itself.

 As the students of Penn State rioted to protest the firing of their beloved football coach, many people were stunned and horrified.
 A public outcry, “What about the children?” became loud enough to put an end to the rioting and make room for a vigil held to show support of the young boys at the center of this investigation.
 But what happens to children of sexual abuse?

 Most children who are the victims of sexual abuse know it is wrong.
 They may feel afraid, angry and disgust.
 Often, an adult they trusted has hurt them.
 They are confused and may blame themselves and be afraid to speak out.
 They may worry that they did something “wrong” to deserve the abuse.
 When the abuser is of the same sex, they may wonder if they are gay.

 While children react differently to sexual abuse, according to the U.S. Department of Veteran’s Affairs, some reactions include: